-I left monetisation to the very end as it is one of the last things that you will do to your blog and honestly, for the first 6 months or so, you just want to be focusing on:
+I left monetization to the very end as it is one of the last things that you will do to your blog and honestly, for the first 6 months or so, you just want to be focused on:

-One of the most popular ways to monetise a blog is to run ads on your site as this can be used on pretty much any kind of blog and can be a very good choice for blogs that may struggle to implement any other monetisation methods.
+One of the most popular ways to monetize a blog is to run ads on your site as this can be used on pretty much any kind of blog and can be a very good choice for blogs that may struggle to implement any other monetization methods.

 Fortunately there alternatives such as Ezoic, who pay much better ad rates and can also be used on sites with low levels of traffic.
 When you traffic grows (50,000+ page views a month), then other ad networks such as Mediavine also become options.